 Formation and diffusion of family policy in a global perspective

-The family continues to be not only to be responsible for the biological but also the social reproduction, and it is an important welfare producer.
-Therefore, the state has a genuine interest in families' functionality.
-This is reflected by regulations and policies to support families and their members.
-However, depending on the socio-economic, political and cultural framework in individual countries, such measures vary considerably and may be based on different concepts of family.
-In addition to explicit family policy measures, more general social policy measures are often also relevant for families if they improve the living conditions and capabilities of families ("implicit family policy").
-Family and social policy are therefore closely related.
+Worldwide, the family is still largely responsible for biological and social "reproduction", and it is an important producer of welfare for human beings.
+Consequently, the state has a genuine interest in the family’s functionality.
+This interest is expressed in regulations contained in family law and in policies aimed at supporting families and their individual members.
+Viewed from a global perspective, however, the reach of such measures varies greatly, as do the guiding concepts of family, depending on the socioeconomic, political and cultural framework in individual countries.
+In addition to policies expressly targeting families ("explicit family policy"), more general social policies, for example those designed to alleviate poverty, can also be relevant to families if they improve the living conditions and capabilities of family members ("implicit family policy").
+Family policy and social policy are therefore closely related.

-Objective 3: Finally, we examine the importance of international dissemination processes for national family policy dynamics.
-A first analytical strand investigates whether and how the given national contexts promote or hinder the diffusion of family policy measures between states, and which role horizontal interdependencies between countries play in this process (Goal 3a).
-In a second strand of the analysis, we examine the role of activities of international organisations and international non-governmental organisations and the standards and programmes they have introduced in the diffusion of family policy measures (Objective 3b).
+Objective 3: The significance of international diffusion processes for the national dynamics of family policy will be investigated.
+A dual approach is taken: A first analytical strand will investigate whether and how the given national contexts promote or hinder the diffusion of family policy measures between states, and which role horizontal interdependencies between countries play in this process.
+A second analytical strand will investigate the role played by the activities of international organizations and internationally active non-governmental organizations as well as the standards and programmes they have introduced in the diffusion of family policy measures.

-In the second phase of the CRC we examine the dimensions of generosity and the degree of inclusion of family policy benefit more in depth.
-In addition, for a smaller number of specifically selected countries from different regions of the non-OECD world with different cultural traditions the dynamics of family policy will be examined with a focus on international transmission.
+In the second phase of the CRC, the dimensions of generosity and degree of inclusion of family benefits will be investigated in greater depth.
+Furthermore, for a small number of selected countries in different regions of the non-OECD world with different cultural traditions, the dynamics of family policy will be examined with express consideration of international transmission.